chuckreynolds/WPFBOGP/readme.txt

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
+= 2.0.2 =
+Fixes bug that would display a PHP warning with debug mode turned on.

+= 2.0.1 =
+Bug fixes for HTTPS/SSL pages, SEO plugins, force fallback images and more.

 = 2.0 =
 BIG Update - now works with ALL SEO plugins for titles and descriptions, adds multiple images and other fixes!